georgetown-cs-edu/chirpy/README.md

 * Support for full-text searching of chirps.

+* Incorporate a database-backed backend to persist state.

 * Support for uploading images or linking to videos in Chirps.

 * Support for interacting with ChatGPT or other large language model chat bots.
 (Talk to me if you are attempting this, since it might cost money, and I might be able to cover it.)

+* Support for secure authentication/login cookies.
+(See below.)

 * Something clever that I haven't thought of.
 This requires TA or instructor approval.